Being & Thought

 Writing and analysis

-Though I have included other elements into writing an essay, writing still remains central to the site.
-The site serves as a space to practise long-form thinking, but also to reflect on writing itself.
-I have used R and Python to analyse my own essays, exploring stylometry, such as whether different themes produce systematic shifts in language, tone, or structure.
+Writing remains central to the site.
+It is a space to practise long-form thinking and to reflect on the writing itself, and I have used R and Python to analyse my own essays, exploring whether different themes shift my language, tone, or structure.

 Design